ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### When does the AEB stop operating?

-As of August 12, 2021, the AEB has been be turned off and transfers across it are no longer possible.
-The funds held on the Ethereum side of the AEB have been to the new Avalanche Bridge \(AB\).
+The AEB is deactivated and transfers across it are no longer possible.
+The funds held on the Ethereum side of the AEB have been moved to the new Avalanche Bridge \(AB\).
 Token conversions have been enabled on the Avalanche C-Chain, allowing users to convert their AEB tokens on a 1-1 basis for their equivalent on the Avalanche Bridge.
-This conversion can be done at https://bridge.avax.network/convert.
+This conversion can be done at [https://bridge.avax.network/convert](https://bridge.avax.network/convert).
 AEB token support timelines will be left up to the individual DApp projects.

 #### Can I transfer my AEB tokens to Ethereum?

 In order to move your AEB tokens to Ethereum, you must first convert them into AB tokens as described in the question above.
-Once convert, you are able to use the new Avalanche Bridge to then move the AB tokens back to Ethereum.
+Once converted, you can use the new Avalanche Bridge to move the AB tokens back to Ethereum.

 #### How do I convert my AEB \(deprecated bridge\) tokens to Avalanche Bridge \(AB\) tokens?